 After completing the 12 months as a Foreman, the participant will spend the next 12 months as a Master Builder in training in the field of their choosing.
 They will work alongside the Master Tradesman, and complete as many projects as they can in those 12 months.
 They need to have at least completed two project from beginning to end in that trade.
 At the completion of the certification, they will need to take a written exam, prove they have mastered that trade, and receive the blessing and recommendation from a master builder in that trade.

 Other Prerequisites: 18 years of age, in good health, with health insurance.
 Have the funds to pay for the full Journeyman Certification, plus have extra spending money.
 Be able to pass a drug test.
-Be willing to refrain from drugs use and drinking alcohol while in the program, including after work and on weekends.
+Be willing to refrain from drugs use and drinking alcohol while at work.

 Disposition: The participants interested in joining the school should be people who are spiritual, love yoga and meditation, have high energy, love to work hard, be able to stay upbeat, happy, and energetic during long work days.
 They should be organized and willing to go the extra mile with a smile.
 Students should be able to get up early and work late.
 They need to be the kind of person who can follow instruction and are willing to think outside the box.
 Ideal applicants are early to work, return back to work on time after breaks, do not mind staying late to get the job done, and are willing to start early to prepare for the day.
 The student should be the kind of person who doesn’t need drugs or alcohol to relax.
 A person who is flexible with scheduling and able to adapt in a moment’s notice, happily.
 Able to let things roll off their back if plans change.
 Overall, a happy, healthy, person with a good attitude, that is a team player.